Importing SN firewalls from a CSV file

-To quickly import a large number of firewalls in SMC and generate their connecting package, you can use a CSV file and import it on the server from the web interface or from the command line interface.
+To quickly import a large number of firewalls in SMC and generate their connecting package, you can create a CSV file and import it on the server from the web interface or from the command line interface.

-An example of a CSV file "example-firewalls-and-packages.csv" is available on the server, in the folder /var/fwadmin/examples/csv.
+A sample CSV file "example-firewalls-and-packages.csv" is available on the server, in the folder /opt/stormshield/examples/csv/.

 The file may contain the following parameters organized in columns and separated by commas.
 The order in which columns appear does not matter.
 Only the value of the first column #fwname is mandatory, the others may be left blank:

 - #fwname: firewall's name,

 - #fwversion: version of the firewall used for determining the version of the generated connecting package.
 If this field is empty, version 4.0.0 will be used.

 - #fwplace: location of the firewall,

 - #fwfolder: the destination folder of the firewall.
 A path in the form of <folder1>/<folder2>/... can be specified to indicate the destination folder in the hierarchy of folders.
 If the specified folders do not yet exist, the SMC server will create them.
 If this field is empty, the default folder will be the root folder.